 Atari has a rich history in terms of its contribution to video gaming as well as how the company evolved.
 Starting off life in 1972, Nolan Bushnell and Ted Dabney incorporated the company.

-It would not be until 1976 when they released the Atari 2600.
+It would not be until 1976 that they released the Atari 2600.
 This was the first massively popular home console that utilised interchangeable game cartridges.
 Prior to this, gaming systems tended to be systems with a small selection of built-in games, usually pong variants.

 In 1976, Atari sold to Warner Communications, who then sold the company to Jack Tramiel in 1984.
 Warner Communications continued to have Atari develop and release new systems.
 However, the story with the systems that followed the Atari 2600 is not so rosy.